WIN in Washington state! Wolves to remain protected as endangered

 Wolves returned to Washington in 2008 but still only number approximately 250 animals.

-In 2011, Washington Developed a Wolf Conservation and Management Plan, a nearly 300-page document that was subjected to peer review and analyzed through an Environmental Impact Statement.
+In 2011, Washington Developed a Wolf Conservation and Management Plan, a nearly 300-page document subjected to peer review and analyzed through an Environmental Impact Statement.

 The Plan sets standards before wolves can be delisted or downlisted, and Washington’s wolf population has not met these benchmarks.

-The Plan established 3 wolf recovery zones: Eastern Washington, Northern Cascades, and the Southern Cascades and Northwest Coast.
-To downlist to threatened, the Plan requires at least 2 successful breeding pairs in each of the 3 recovery regions.
-To downlist to sensitive, the Plan requires at least 4 successful breeding pairs in each of the 3 recovery regions.
+The Plan established three wolf recovery zones: Eastern Washington, Northern Cascades, and the Southern Cascades and Northwest Coast.
+To downlist to threatened, the Plan requires at least two successful breeding pairs in each of the three recovery regions.
+To downlist to sensitive, the Plan requires at least four successful breeding pairs in each of the three recovery regions.

-There are no successful breeding pairs in the South Cascades and Northwest Coast recovery zone, which is the largest recovery zone with the most wolf habitat.
+There are no successful breeding pairs in the South Cascades and Northwest Coast recovery zone, the largest recovery zone with the most wolf habitat.

-When the final draft proposal came out this year in March we once again testified against it at commission hearings and 423 Washington residents and 8,851 members from across the country submitted comments against it.
+When the department proposed the downlisting in February 2023, 681 of our Washington members commented opposing it.
+When the final draft proposal was released this year in March, ESC testified against it, and 423 Washington residents and 8,851 members from across the country submitted comments.

-The outcome of the vote was unknown and not decided until the votes were cast when one commissioner switched his vote to keep wolves listed as endangered giving wolves a 5 to 4 victory.
+The outcome of the vote was unknown and only decided once the votes were cast.
+One commissioner switched his vote to keep wolves listed as endangered, giving wolves a 5 to 4 victory.

 Leave a Reply